Infographic: The real costs of ELK (Elastic Stack) Log Management

 If you want a deep dive into all of the ELK characteristics that turn an initially low-cost commitment into something much bigger, check out our new ELK Total Cost of Ownership white paper.

 The paper taps into our own experience with log management and with running one of the biggest and most complex Elasticsearch deployments supporting thousands of large- and medium-sized businesses across different industries.
-It covers some of the decisions that Elastic Stack users have to make as well as the money and effort expended on:
+It covers some of the decisions that ELK users have to make as well as the money and effort expended on:

 - Planning the architecture and deployment

 - Procuring infrastructure or selecting a hosting vendor

 - Customizing the system for production-grade log management